awsdocs/amazon-route53-docs/doc_source/dns-routing-traffic-for-subdomains.md

 1. Choose **Create Hosted Zone**\.

 1. In the right pane, enter the name of the subdomain, such as apex\.example\.com\.
-You can also optionally type a comment\.
+You can also optionally enter a comment\.

    For information about how to specify characters other than a\-z, 0\-9, and \- \(hyphen\) and how to specify internationalized domain names, see [DNS Domain Name Format](DomainNameFormat.md)\.